 There was a time when Huawei was getting ready to hit the big-time in the U.S. smartphone market.
 Carriers including AT&T and Verizon (Yahoo Finance’s parent company) were gearing up to offer the tech giant’s handsets at their stores, which would have been a boon for the brand.

-If you do want a Huawei smartphone, you can always turn to Amazon, where you can get a Huawei P20 Pro, one of the company’s newest and best handsets for $749.
+Amazon currently sells Huawei’s P20 Pro, one of the company’s newest and best handsets for $749.
 But there’s no guarantee that an international smartphone like that will work on U.S. carriers.
-There are a number that can function on AT&T’s and T-Mobile’s networks, but you’ll have a much harder time getting one that works with Verizon or Sprint.
+There are a number that function on AT&T’s and T-Mobile’s networks, but you’ll have a much harder time getting one that works with Verizon or Sprint.

 Outside of smartphones, Huawei sells the MateBook X Pro, a well-built laptop with plenty of power and a gorgeous display.
 The company also offers its MediaPad M5 line of tablets, as well as its Huawei Band 3 Pro fitness tracker.